jpillora/webproc/README.md

 Log = "both"

 # OnExit dictates what action to take when the process exits:
+# "ignore" - ignore and wait for manual restart via the web UI
 # "proxy" - also exit webproc with the same exit code
-# "ignore" - ignore and wait for manual restart via the web UI
 # "restart" - automatically restart with exponential backoff time delay between failed restarts
-# It is recommended to use "proxy" and then to run webproc commands via a process manager.
-OnExit = "proxy"
+OnExit = "ignore"

 # Configuration files to be editable by the web UI.
 # For example, dnsmasq would include "/etc/dnsmasq.conf"